sksamuel/cohort/README.md

 Cohort is a [Spring Actuator](https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html) style replacement for [Ktor](https://ktor.io).
 It provides HTTP endpoints to help monitor and manage apps in production.
-For example health, logging, database and JVM metrics.
+For example healthchecks, logging, database and JVM metrics.

 ## Features